Island hopping in the Canary Islands: the complete guide

 Breathtaking volcano at the Timanfaya National Park in Lanzarote

-Continue your trip by visiting the capital, Puerto del Rosario.
-Explore the local markets, grab a quick coffee and snacks, and head to the beach of Castillo in Caleta de Fuste.
+Continue your trip by visiting the capital town, Puerto del Rosario.
+Make sure you check out the local markets and catch your breath with a coffee and snack at one of the cafes in town.
+If you have your swimwear with you, we recommend heading to the beach of Castillo in Caleta de Fuste.

-Make your way inland and try delicious papas arrugadas and majorero cheese at the village of Antigua.
-Explore the island’s towns and villages, such as La Oliva and Lajares, before driving further north to the famous Fuerteventura Popcorn Beach, where you can take amazing photos of the popcorn-like rhodoliths.
-This would be your final stop before getting back to the port of Corralejo to catch the last ferry at 20:00.
+Come lunch time, make your way inland and to the village of Antigua, where you can try delicious papas arrugadas and majorero cheese.
+Explore the island’s towns and villages, such as La Oliva and Lajares, before driving north to the famous Fuerteventura Popcorn Beach.
+After you have seen the amazing popcorn-like rhodoliths, you should make your way back to Corralejo in time for the last ferry at 20:00.

 The Morro Jable lighthouse in Fuerteventura, Spain